serokell/blog-posts/structs-in-rust/article.md

 - [`Debug`](https://doc.rust-lang.org/std/fmt/trait.Debug.html).
 Used to format (and print) a value using `{:?}`.
 - [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html).
 Used to get a duplicate of a value.
-- [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html).
-Used to create a default instance of type.
 - [`Eq`](https://doc.rust-lang.org/std/cmp/trait.Eq.html).
 Used to compare values for equality.

 In our example, the `Point` needs an implementation of the `Debug` trait.
 It is required by the `println!()` macro.